 Current licensure as a Registered Nurse is mandatory for advanced nursing practice in Iowa.
 Besides, an advanced level certification by a national professional nursing certifying body, recognized by the Board, is required for licensure as an ARNP.

 Licensure with the Iowa Board of Nursing at the advanced level permits the nurse to use the title Advanced Registered Nurse Practitioner and authorizes the nurse to prescribe substances or devices, including controlled substances.
 The ARNP shall have the authority to prescribe when engaged in the practice of a nursing specialty regulated under the rules adopted by the Board of Nursing.

 Registration as a practitioner with the Federal Drug Enforcement Administration (DEA) and the Board of Pharmacy Examiners permits the Advanced Registered Nurse Practitioner to prescribe controlled substances within the practitioner’s recognized specialty.

 - To obtain a DEA number the provider must be licensed as an ARNP.
 Application forms for DEA numbers may be obtained from the Pharmacy Board website.

 To renew licensure as an ARNP in Iowa:

 - Renewal shall be for the same period of licensure to practice as a registered nurse.
-Click this link for: Licensure information
+Visit the Licensure information page for more details.

 - There must be documentation of current time-dated, advanced level certification by an appropriate national certifying body.

 Graduation from a Board approved Advanced Practice Master of Science in Nursing program or completion of a formal Advanced Practice education program is required for licensure as an ARNP.
 Advanced Practice Doctoral preparation is also an acceptable method for licensure.

-The complete list of Advanced Registered Nurse Practitioner Programs approved by the Iowa Board of Nursing is included in the following weblink: List of approved ARNP programs
+The complete list of Advanced Registered Nurse Practitioner Programs approved by the Iowa Board of Nursing is listed on the ARNP Nursing Education Programs page.